hashicorp/hcl/hcl/json/spec.md

 ### Arrays

-When interpreted as an expression, a JSON array represents a value of a zcl tuple type.
+When interpreted as an expression, a JSON array represents a value of a HCL tuple type.

-Each element of the JSON array represents an element of the zcl tuple type.
+Each element of the JSON array represents an element of the HCL tuple type.
 The tuple type is constructed by enumerationg the JSON array elements, creating for each an element whose type is the result of recursively applying the expression mapping rules.
 Correspondance is preserved between the array element